jeffnyman/ludic-historian/articles/pc.md

 > Distinctions can be made between games and simulations, although the programs students write in these areas often combine both concepts.
 The real fun begins when students modify, or better yet create the programs behind simulations and games.
 For this reason, we believe that listings of such programs should always be furnished to students.

 The idea of modifications, or variants, of existing programs as well as the idea of providing such listings as a way to not only see the original implementation but allow the creation of the variant was crucial for what would later be an emerging trend in magazines like _Creative Computing_.
+The entire adventure game industry that was to come was effectively all about variants.

 ## Hiding and Seeking

 In fact, issue 22 of the Project Solo newsletter has another interesting focus.
-Specifically on the mention of “four computer games: hide-and-seek, NIM, MODULO, and space war.”
+Specifically on the mention of "four computer games: hide-and-seek, NIM, MODULO, and space war."

 project-solo-announce-modules-jun-1972-issue-22.jpg

 I want to focus on _Hide and Seek_, also known as “Project Solo module #201” as this will start us down an interesting path.
 That path shows some common threads as a particular style of game -- text-based adventure games -- came on the scene.
-First, check out the Hide and Seek program description and listing from the newsletter.
+First, check out the _Hide and Seek_ program description and listing from the newsletter.

 project-solo-hide-and-seek.pdf

 ### Implementation

 We don’t know the exact author but the article tells us that the _Hide and Seek_ program was written in BASIC for the PDP-10.
-You can see the original Hide and Seek source code.
+You can see the original _Hide and Seek_ source code.

 hideseek-original.bas